Thieves' cant: Sources

 It was commonly believed that cant developed from Romany.
 Etymological research now suggests a substantial correlation between Romany words and cant, and equivalents, in many European languages.
 However, in England, Scotland, and Wales this does not apply.
 The Egyptians, as they were known, were a separate group from the standard vagabonds, and cant was fully developed within 50 years of their first arrival in England.
-Comparison of Romany words in the Winchester Confessions taken in 1616 with modern Welsh Romany show high commonality.
+Comparison of Romany words in the Winchester Confessions taken in 1616 with modern Welsh Romani show high commonality.
 This record also distinguished between Romany and Cant words and again the attributions of the words to the different categories is consistent with later records.

 There is doubt as to the extent to which the words in canting literature were taken from street usage, or were adopted by those wishing to show that they were part of a real or imagined criminal underworld.
 The transmission has almost certainly been in both directions.
-The Winchester Confessions indicate that Roma engaged in criminal activities, or those associated with them and with a good knowledge of their language, were using cant, but as a separate vocabulary - Angloromani was used for day to day matters, while cant was used for criminal activities.
-A thief in 1839 claimed that the cant he had seen in print was nothing like the cant then used by Roma, thieves and beggars.
-He also said that each of these used distinct vocabularies, which overlapped; the Roma having a cant word for everything, and the beggars using a lower style than the thieves.
+The Winchester Confessions indicate that Roma who were engaged in criminal activities, or those who were associated with them and had a good knowledge of their language, were using cant, but as a separate vocabulary – Angloromani was used for day to day matters, while cant was used for criminal activities.
+A thief in 1839 claimed that the cant he had seen in print was nothing like the cant then used by gypsies, thieves and beggars.
+He also said that each of these used distinct vocabularies, which overlapped; the gypsies having a cant word for everything, and the vagrants using a lower style than the thieves.